 Manufacturers are responsible for the flaws in their products that injure users.
 Not every product can be made 100% safe, though.
 Things like lawnmowers, power tools, and simple kitchen knives are dangerous.
 While there may not be a safer design alternative, many times, the manufacturer is required to warn the user about the product’s dangers.

 If you or a loved one has suffered defective product injuries, Ken Kieklak, Attorney at Law may be able to fight for you.
 He can work to recover compensation for the injuries you suffered, your medical bills, and other damages.
-To schedule a free consultation with our personal injury lawyer in Fayetteville, call (479) 251-7767 today, or contact us online.
+To schedule a free consultation with a Fayetteville AR personal injury lawyer, call (479) 316-0438 today, or contact us online.

 Manufacturer Instruction Requirements

 Arkansas law generally requires that the manufacturer of a product supply “reasonable and adequate” instructions when selling a product.
 What is “reasonable and adequate” comes down to the specifics of the product and its dangers.
 Some of the factors in determining what instructions a product needs are:

 - A consumer’s chance of misusing the product; and

 - Whether the product contains obvious or hidden dangers.

 However, under Arkansas law, product manufacturers generally only need to provide warnings for foreseeable uses.
 There might not be a need to warn when the danger is obvious.

 This means that, at least in Arkansas, there usually needs to be some instructional materials included with a product.
 Many times, in order to safely operate something, a user just needs to be told how to do it.
 When users do not understand how something works, they are more likely to try to force things to work in ways that they do not, and may hurt themselves in the process.